 - Any case where the solicitor is aware of being infected by HIV or AIDS automatically elevates the charges to a felony.

-In most cases, solicitation of a prostitute will be restricted to a misdemeanor.
+In most cases, solicitation of a prostitute in Pittsburgh will be restricted to a misdemeanor.
 However, the seriousness of the consequences will change based on the number of offenses the individual has been charged with.
 In addition to being charged with a felony if infected with HIV or AIDS, solicitation of a child can also result in a felony.

 What Are the Penalties for These Actions?